 There is no preconceived notion that mothers are better equipped to make big picture parenting decisions, and while this decision-making authority can be sole or joint, it can also be allocated between both parents according to the kind of decision being made.

 Parenting time determines the schedule whereby you and your ex will split your time with your children.
 As mentioned, if one of you has traditionally been the primary caregiver, the court may be influenced to maintain the status quo and to make that parent have a greater number of overnights with the children.
 Parents can also, however, split their time with their kids more evenly.
-If you and your divorcing spouse are able to hammer out a parenting schedule that you can both live with, you will be afforded all the scheduling flexibility you’d like.
+If you and your divorcing spouse are able to hammer out a parenting schedule that you can both live with, you will be granted all the scheduling flexibility you’d like.
 If not, however, you’ll likely receive a standard parenting time schedule from the court.

 If you have concerns related to your rights as a father, the practiced dads’ rights attorneys at WARD FAMILY LAW in Chicago are standing by to help.
 To learn more, please don’t wait to contact us today.